rmagick/rmagick/README.md

 ### Versioning

 RMagick is versioned according to Semantic Versioning.
-For stable version compatible with Ruby 3.0+, use `~> 3.0`.
-Versions >= 6 work on Ruby >= 3.x only.
+Versions >= 7 work on Ruby >= 3.2 only.
+For older Ruby versions, use RMagick `~> 6.0`.

 Using RMagick
 -------------